JiaJunHuang120000/muography/README.md

-### Pipe line for generating CRY simulated muons for detectors
+### Pipe line for generating CRY simulated muons for detectors and DD4HEP Simulation

+## Pre-Requisite
+- CRY version 1.7
+- HepMC3-3.2.6
+- eic-shell Jul 28 2025

 ## Compiling this github
 Run the code to clone the github for compiling